LearnExcel.io

 What should I do if I accidentally delete some data while deselecting in Excel?

-If you accidentally delete data while deselecting in Excel, you can use the Undo function (Ctrl + Z) to restore your previous selection and bring back your deleted data.
-Alternatively, you can use the redo function (Ctrl + Y) to recover your deleted data.
-Always make sure to save your work regularly so you can recover it if something goes wrong.
+If you accidentally delete data while deselecting in Excel, use the Undo function (Ctrl + Z) to restore your previous state and bring back the deleted data.
+You can use the redo function (Ctrl + Y) to reapply a change.
+Always save your work regularly so you can recover it if something goes wrong.

 Related guides